Effects of climate change on oceans: Changing ocean currents

 Driven by this sinking and the upwelling that occurs in lower latitudes, as well as the driving force of the winds on surface water, the ocean currents act to circulate water throughout the sea.
 When global warming is factored in, changes occur, particularly in areas where deep water is formed.
 As the oceans warm and glaciers and polar ice caps melt, more and more fresh water is released into the high latitude regions where deep water forms, lowering the density of the surface water.
 As a result, the water sinks more slowly than it would normally.

-The Atlantic Meridional Overturning Circulation (AMOC) has weakened since the preindustrial era, according to modern observations, climate simulations and paleoclimate reconstructions (the AMOC is part of a global thermohaline circulation).
-The most recent climate change projections for 2021 indicate that the AMOC is likely to weaken further over the course of the 21st century.
+The Atlantic Meridional Overturning Circulation (AMOC) may have weakened since the preindustrial era, according to modern observations and paleoclimate reconstructions (the AMOC is part of a global thermohaline circulation), but there is too much uncertainty in the data to know for certain.
+Climate change projections assessed in 2021 indicate that the AMOC is very likely to weaken over the course of the 21st century.
 A weakening of this magnitude could have a significant impact on global climate, with the North Atlantic being particularly vulnerable.
-This would have an impact in areas warmed by the North Atlantic drift, such as Scandinavia and Britain.

 Any changes in ocean currents affect the ocean's ability to absorb carbon dioxide (which is affected by water temperature) as well as ocean productivity because the currents transport nutrients (see Impacts on phytoplankton and net primary production).
 Because the AMOC deep ocean circulation is slow (it takes hundreds to thousands of years to circulate the entire ocean), it is slow to respond to climate change.